scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 ```

-You can access them directly inside any of the files using markdown links:
+You can refer to the assets from within any of the files using markdown links:

 ```
 This is my blogpost.
 Here is the image ![](my_image.png) and here is my [pdf](my_file.pdf)